Diffusion-approximation in stochastically forced kinetic equations: Mixing force field

 \begin{definition}[Mixing force field] Let $(\bar{E}_t)_{t\geq 0}$ be a c{\`a}dl{\`a}g, stationary, homogeneous Markov process of generator $A$, in the sense of Appendix~\ref{app2}, over $F$.
 We say that $(\bar{E}_t)_{t\geq 0}$ is a mixing force field if the conditions \eqref{BallR}, \eqref{betacentred}, \eqref{mixCoupled0}, \eqref{normalizegammamix}, \eqref{AR0} below are satisfied. \end{definition}

 Our first hypothesis is that there exists a stable ball: there exists $\mathtt{R}\geq 0$ such that: almost-surely, for all $\e$ with $\|\e\|_F\leq \mathtt{R}$, for all $t\geq 0$,

 Our second hypothesis is about the law $\nu$ of $\bar{E}_t$.
-We assume that it is supported in the ball $\bar{B}_\mathtt{R}$ of $F$ (therefore, it has moments of all orders) and that it is centred:
+We assume that it is supported in the ball $\bar{B}_\mathtt{R}$ of $F$ (therefore, it has moments of all orders) and that it is centered:

 for all $t\geq 0$.
 Note that a consequence of this hypothesis is that: almost-surely, for all $t\geq 0$,

 Our third hypothesis is a mixing hypothesis: we assume that there exists a continuous, non-increasing, positive and integrable function $\gamma_\mathrm{mix}\in L^1(\R_+)$ such that, for all probability measures $\mu$, $\mu'$ on $F$, for all random variables $\e_0$, $\e_0'$ on $F$ of law $\mu$ and $\mu'$ respectively, there is a coupling $((E^*_t(\e_0))_{t\geq 0},(E^*_t(\e_0'))_{t\geq 0})$ of $((E_t(\e_0))_{t\geq 0},(E_t(\e_0'))_{t\geq 0})$ such that